constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 Part of the appeal of this game is that each link naturally combines three things together into a little story, which are built up into larger stories, which enhances memory and recall of a corpus of knowledge.
 I call this a "Memory Tripod", but this is nothing new.
 Greek and Roman philosophies have long recognized the value of various mnemonics and heuristics to enhance the art of memory.
 In the study of Rhetoric, there is the Method of Loci, to enhance memory by a physical location, real or imagined.
 Today, sometimes this is called a memory palace.
 These are examples of elaborative encoding.
 Variations on elaborative encoding have long been widely appreciated, both in classical scholarship of Grammar and Rhetoric, two legs of the Trivium, and also in the modern departments of English and Creative Writing.

 In the context of the Six Degrees, Kevin Bacon is a MacGuffin, a plot device to motivate the game.
-At it's best, the game highlights just how connected we are to each other.
+At its best, the game highlights just how connected we are to each other.
 The Oracle of Bacon demonstrates that the overwhelming majority of cataloged performers, no matter how obscure, have a Bacon number of six or less.
-When you extend the notion of what counts as a "connection" to social situations, you get a social game that, when at its best, should help us understand and appreciate how we are connected to each other.[^cradleofhumankind]
+When you extend the notion of what counts as a "connection" to social situations, you get a social game that when played well should help us understand and appreciate how we are connected to each other.[^cradleofhumankind]

 When it comes to choosing a MacGuffin for a Six Degrees game, not all choices are the same.
 Not all choices are similar, either, but it wouldn't make much a difference to play the Six Degrees of Kevin Bacon or the Six Degrees of Robin Wright, or Wallace Shawn or Tom Hanks or Meg Ryan.
 These are all high-profile, well-known performers.

 Let's introduce a somewhat arbitrary statistic into our domain of discourse:  let's take each individual performer cataloged in the database, compute the Robin Wright number for each performer, and then average the Wright number among all those hundreds of thousands of performers.
 Thus, in the Six Degrees of Robin Wright, the average Wright number is just over 3.
 The other performers I've mentioned have a very similar statistic.
 The actor with the smallest such statistic is Christopher Lee.
 In the Six Degrees of Christopher Lee, the average Lee number is just under 3.
 It's quite difficult to simply guess an actor with a high statistic:  even in the Six Degrees of Tommy Wiseau, the average performer has a Wiseau number just under 4.

-But we should recognize that both this statistic and the Oracle of Bacon fail to provide any kind of definitive truth.
+But we should recognize that neither this statistic nor the Oracle of Bacon provide any kind of definitive truth.
 Rather, they provide a point of discovery.
 The discovery is a starting point for lateral cross-checking and internal consistency-checking.
 The discovery is a starting point for accounting honestly for the different types of uncertainty and doubt that we should or should not have regarding any conclusions we may wish to draw from the Oracle of Bacon.

 These processes of discovery, investigation, lateral cross-checking, internal consistency-checking, and review are necessary for developing meaningful understandings of your domains of study.
 And then, as I imagine the philosoper and mathematician William Kingdon Clifford might say, taking our epistemic responsibilities seriously require the wise application of logic, uncertainty, and doubt.
 But of course, all the best tools that analytical philosophy and statistics have to offer are useless without starting with a commitment to honesty, and some understanding of all that entails.